 How can people connect with you online?

 If you’re reading this story, you’ve already found my blog!
 You can also find me on Facebook, Twitter, Instagram, and Pinterest.
 I’m most active on Facebook, but I try to participate in the other networks when I can.
-I also started a Facebook Group called NRH Snack Attack.
-The group is geared towards controlling snacking.
-You can also subscribe to my newsletter and get blog updates.
+I also started a Facebook Group so we can motivate and support each other.

 I hope you enjoyed hearing my story and take comfort in the fact that I have my own struggles just like everyone else.
 You don’t have to be perfect to be successful!
-If you want to read more about my background, you can read my full story or view my weigh-ins!
+If you want to read more about my background, you can read my full story or check out my progress!